-The official 2023-2024 Arizona Christian University graduate catalog is provided for the reference and general guidance of the ACU community.
-The effective dates of this catalog are July 1, 2023 - June 30, 2024.
+The official 2024-2025 Arizona Christian University graduate catalog is provided for the reference and general guidance of the ACU community.
+The effective dates of this catalog are July 1, 2024 - June 30, 2025.
 This catalog does not constitute a contract or represent the terms and conditions of a contract between students and the faculty, institution, or Board of Trustees.
-This catalog was prepared based on the best information available at the time of publication.
-All information is subject to change without notice, obligation, or liability.